This opportunity is currently open.

 2018 Aylesworth Application, which is a Microsoft Word document, fill it out, and provide all of the requested materials.

 YOUR APPLICATION WILL NOT BE CONSIDERED ACCEPTABLE FOR REVIEW UNTIL ALL REQUESTED MATERIALS ARE RECEIVED.

-Applications for this award period must be received by 4 p.m. on January 5, 2017.
-Awards will be made at the beginning of the spring 2017 semester.
+Applications for this award period must be received by 4 p.m. on Thursday, January 11, 2018.
+Awards will be made at the beginning of the fall 2018 semester.
 Send application materials to:

 Florida Sea Grant College Program

 University Of Florida

 1762 McCarty Drive, Building 803

 Provide this same address to letter writers and college or university registrars for mailing letters of reference and transcripts, respectively.